rayjon/nomo50/README.md

 - **1919**

-  The Prohibition Act outlaws alcohol sale and consumption in the US leading to the growth of large crime syndicates who were able to prosper through cooperation with corrupt police departments.
+  The Volstead Act is passed prohibiting the sale and consumption of alcohol in the US leading to massive growths of corruption of police departments nations-wide as they collaborated with organized crime to enrich themselves by subverting the law.

 - **1929**